hckr/inspectlet-mouse-movement-graph/README.md

-# inspectlet-mouse-movement-graph
+# Mouse movement graph and csv download for Incpectlet.com

-Firefox add-on generating a mouse movement graph for particular segment of inspectlet.com session recording
+Firefox add-on generating a mouse movement graph for particular segment of inspectlet.com session recording.

+Also offers simple CSV data download.

 ## How to use